alifhughes/stage4notes/ISAD353/Essay Notes.markdown

     - If their product is already in Java then this is an easy integration
 - Has its own language of CQL
     - Cypher query language
+    - When writing it is about pattern matching
    - (more training to use)
+- Clustering

+### What information is represented

+- highly interconnected data
+    - Movies and all the things that come along with it, actors, directors, genres
+- data that needs to be traversed efficiently
+    - To provide real time recommendation
+- Does well at searching patterns of interations through and between data
+- Data that is increasing and the connections between data that are increasing

+- To understand the need to use a graph database for a recommendation system you need to understand the significance of how connected the data is.
+    - This is the graph database's one true strenght
+    - Working effeiciently with connected data
+        - HOW?
+        - WHY?

 # OTHER DATABASES